ICRAR/daliuge/docs/dataflow.rst

   way, the Data-Driven framework enjoys the best from both worlds - expressivity at the application level and flexibility at the dataflow system level.

+* Finally, we differentiate between two kinds of dataflow graphs - **Logical Graph** and **Physical Graph**.
+While the former provides a higher level of computation abstraction in a resource-independent manner, the latter represents the actual execution plan consisting of inter-connected DROPs mapped onto a given set of hardware resources in order to meet performance requirements at minimum cost (e.g. power consumption).

 DFMS Functions
 ^^^^^^^^^^^^^^
 The DFMS prototype provides eight Graph-based functions as shown in Figure 1 below.

 .. figure:: images/dfms_func_as_graphs.jpg

    Figure 1.
-Graph-centric Functions of the DFMS Prototype
+Graph-based Functions of the DFMS Prototype

-Section [`Graphs`_] will delve into each function and its implementations in detail.
+The [`Graphs`_] section will go through implementation details for each function.
 Here we briefly discuss how they work together in our data-driven framework.
-First of all, the *Logical Graph Template* (topleft in Fig. 1) essentially represents high-level data processing capabilities.
-In the context of SDP for example, they could be "Process Visibility Data" or "Stage Data Products".
-Many such templates are managed by the *LogicalGraph Template Repository* (bottomleft in Fig. 1).
+First of all, the *Logical Graph Template* (topleft in Fig. 1) represents high-level data processing capabilities.
+In the case of SDP, they could be, for example, "Process Visibility Data" or "Stage Data Products".
+All logical graph templates are managed by the *LogicalGraph Template Repository* (bottomleft in Fig. 1).
-A Logical Graph Template is first selected from the LogicalGraph Template Repository for a specific pipeline and then filled with scheduling block parameters.
+The logical graph template is first selected from this repository for a specific pipeline and is then filled with scheduling block parameters.
 This generates a *Logical Graph*, expressing a pipeline with resource-oblivious dataflow constructs.
-Using profiles of pipeline components and COMP hardware resources, the DFMS prototype then "translates" a Logical Graph into a *Physical Graph Template*.
+Using profiling information of pipeline components and COMP hardware resources, the DFMS prototype then "translates" a Logical Graph into a *Physical Graph Template*, which prescribes a manifest of ALL DROPs without specifying their physical locations.
+Once the information on resource availability (e.g. compute node, storage, etc.) is presented, DFMS associates each DROP in the physical graph template with an available resource unit in order to meet pre-defined requirements such as performance, cost, etc.
+Doing so essentially transforms the physical graph template into a *Physical Graph*, consisting of inter-connected DROPs mapped onto a given set of resources.
+Before an observation starts, DFMS deploys all the DROPs onto these resources as per the location information stated in the physical graph.
+The deployment process is facilitated through `DROP Managers`_, which are daemon processes managing deployed DROPs on designated resources.
+Once an observation starts, Graph `Execution`_ is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
+When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products.